benedmunds/CodeIgniter-Ion-Auth/INSTALLING.md

 ---

 ### Use it
-The most conveniant way is to create a new controller like this :
+The most convenient way is to create a new controller like this :
 ```php
 <?php namespace App\Controllers;